 Sometimes called an ebb current, the outgoing tide is when the water moves away from the shoreline.
 The water will lower as the tide transitions from high to low.

-A slack tide is the short period between the incoming and outgoing tides.
-The current is at its weakest point, and the water appears to be at a standstill.
+A slack tide is the short period between the incoming and outgoing tides, when the current is at its weakest point, and the water appears to be at a standstill.
+This makes slack tide the easiest and most ideal time to dock your boat.
+You should be able to follow your standard docking protocol without issue, so long as your dock and boat lift are the appropriate height for your marine environment.

 Docking with the Tides in Mind